 A DNR or Do-Not-Resuscitate Order is authorized either by the patient or the patient’s Surrogate through a Living Will and Medical Power of Attorney.
 The DNR is the doctor’s order to the staff instructing them not to use heroic measures, such as CPR or respirator if the patient stops breathing.

 A patient can authorize a DNR without a Living Will.
 The DNR is a medical order refusing the use of medical equipment or CPR should the patient stop breathing or the patient’s heart stops beating.
 The Living Will or Health Care Proxy is the patient’s written instructions regarding medical care.

 If you have any questions about Living Wills or the Durable Power of Attorney and any other estate planning topics, please contact our office to schedule a free consultation.
-For more than two decades Klenk Law has focused only on Estate Law.
-We’ve seen it all, and this experience allows us to explain complex estate planning techniques clearly and concisely.
+For more than two decades, Klenk Law has focused only on Estate Law.
+We’ve seen it all, and this experience allows us to explain sophisticated estate planning techniques clearly and concisely.
 We make it easy for you to understand Living Wills and Estate Planning so you can make the best decisions for yourself and your family.

 Peter provided outstanding advice and preparation of a will and trusts.

 Peter was excellent.
 He explained everything very clearly and is super friendly.
 My wife and I originally tried using a lawyer through group legal coverage, but unfortunately the old adage - "you get what you pay for" - applied to the other lawyer, and we decided to go with a real professional.